Dr Yee Kwan Tang

 External Knowledge Exchange and Network Building

-- External Examiner of MSc in International Business and Emerging Markets, University of Edinburgh
+- External Examiner of MSc in International Business and Emerging Markets, University of Edinburgh.
+2018-present.

 - Technical Advisor of project entitled “Accelerate Identification and Realization of Agri-business Opportunities (AIRBO)” (2015-2017, CAD464,200).
 A component of Cultivate Africa’s Future (CultiAF) programme of Expanding Business Opportunities for African Youth in Agricultural Value Chains in Southern Africa, financially supported by Australian Centre for International Agricultural Research (ACIAR) and International Development Research Centre (IDRC), Canada.